awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 Migrating to Timestream for InfluxDB takes multiple steps as the data models differ in how the data model is represented.
 See the Influx documentation for [getting started](https://docs.influxdata.com/influxdb/v2/get-started/) with InfluxDB V2 for an overview of the database key concepts.

+For best practices when designing your Timestream for InfluxDB deployment, see [Applying the AWS Well-Architected Framework for Amazon Timestream for InfluxDB](https://docs.aws.amazon.com/prescriptive-guidance/latest/timestream-for-influxdb-well-architected-framework/introduction.html).

 The workflow for completing a migration is separated into four stages:
 - [**Unload**](../../unload/README.md): Export your Timestream for LiveAnalytics dataset to S3
 - [**Data transformation**](./transform/README.md): Convert your Timestream for LiveAnalytics data to line protocol format (Based on the schema defined after the cardinality assessment)